About Yoga

 Everyone!

-Any-body and Every-body can begin a Yoga practice with a combination of mindful breathing, physical postures and intention.
+Any-body and Every-body can begin a Yoga practice with mindful breathing, physical postures, and intention.

 Yoga accepts you just the way you are.
 It is probably more open and inviting to your True Self than any other aspect of your life.

-No matter what physical age you are Yoga will help ease any un-ease, ill-ease and even much dis-ease.
+No matter your age, Yoga will help ease unease, ill-ease, and even much dis-ease.

-It has been scientifically proven that even five minutes a day will change your life….helping to reduce stress, moderate blood pressure, and rejuvenate the body.
+It has been scientifically proven that even five minutes a day will:

 The Eight Limbs of Yoga

-Yoga is a flexible and accepting practice; if asana is all you want to do now that is okay.
-For those that want to explore all eight limbs there are thousands of books and articles on the subject.
-One very accessible book is Beyond Power Yoga by Beryl Bender Birch (published by Simon and Schuster, 2000 ISBN 0-684-85526-7).
+Yoga is flexible and accepting—if asana is all you want to do now, that’s okay.
+For those who want to explore all eight limbs, there are thousands of resources.
+A recommended book is:

 The Eight Limbs of Yoga:

-2. Satya – truth – speak your truth and live your truth
+Satya – truth; speak and live your truth

-5. Ishvara Pranidhana – surrender to the infinite reservoir of universal knowledge; devotion to a higher being
+Ishvara Pranidhana – surrender to universal knowledge; devotion to a higher being

 Asana – posture practice